pha5echange/eng-tools/README.md

 - Added 'genres_2016_04_09.zip' to facilitate analysis once the Echo Nest API has shut down.

-- New node-type ('sink') added to 'nhm_b01'.
+- New node-type ('sink') added to both 'nhm_' methods.
 These are nodes that have multiple inputs but no outputs.

-- Added 2 new 'NHM' calculation methods (nhm_b01 uses method 'JG' (look for new artists); nhm_a05a uses method 'CR' (ignore largest category)
+- Added 2 new 'NHM' calculation methods (nhm_b01 uses method 'JG' (look for new artists); nhm_a06cr uses method 'CR' (ignore largest category)

 - Renamed 'eng_network_wd' as 'eng_network_multi'